openculinary/infrastructure/README.md

 The RecipeRadar mailing list `git` repositories are published at https://git.reciperadar.com/ and this allows users, developers, contributors, archivists and others to collect copies of discussion related to the project.

+A web-based interface to read the mailing lists is provided at https://lists.reciperadar.com/ and is hosted by the `public-inbox-httpd` program.

 ## Operations

 ### Upgrade Kubernetes Infrastructure